Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 This can be misleading, especially for those trying to track progress using scales.
 The weight comes back once fluids are replenished.

-So, while you might feel lighter and leaner, true fat loss only occurs when there’s a sustained calorie deficit through exercise and diet.
+So, while you might feel lighter and leaner, true fat loss occurs only when there’s a sustained calorie deficit through exercise and diet.

 Where Saunas Can Help in a Weight Loss Journey